Welcome to Archives Africa, enabling online access for the first time to a wealth of previously unexplored records on the history of Madagascar.

-The Archives Africa online catalogue forms part of a new project: ‘Finding Africa: exploring the potential of a continent's archives', supported and developed by a team from King's College London and the National Archives of Madagascar.
+The Archives Africa online catalogue is part of a new project: ‘Finding Africa: exploring the potential of a continent's archives', supported and developed by a team from King's College London and the National Archives of Madagascar.

 Archives Africa is modelled on the successful AIM25 initiative, which since 1999 has supported the cross-searching of new and existing archive catalogues by students, researchers and the general public drawn from more than 150 cultural organisations across London including those of universities, learned societies and local government.